 So we learnt to internalize those admonishments of loved ones, so they became a part of our own judgement of ourselves.

 We are no longer shamed to survive, we shame ourselves, because fear of devaluation has transformed into low self-esteem, which in turn leads to depression and anxiety.
 Perhaps that's when we no longer use a word shame, but guilt to describe promotion of socially adaptive behavior.

-In my opinion shame is guilt taken to another level.
+In my opinion, shame is guilt taken to another level.
 But it doesn't surprise me that social construct that we live in isn't perfect.
 It often happens that we abuse something that we used to use as a tool for survival.
-We are not instructed how to use certain tools, we are not told that they may become weapons that can eventually destroy us.
+We are not usually taught how to use certain tools, we are not told that they may become weapons that can eventually destroy us.

 Overdosed on shame

 We don't need it for survival, but we "need" it to fit in.
-And when I think about it, fitting in is our new "survival" in the society.
+And when I think about it, fitting in is our new "survival".
 Being liked and accepted is something that we as human-beings are longing for, and knowing that we don't need it for an actual survival anymore doesn't fully click in our brains.
 Yet.

 Welcoming the beast

 The reason why I wanted to start this post with a background of shame, is so that we would stop associating shame with something inheritly bad, as it once served a good purpose.